LTLA/BiocWorkflow2015/converted/workflow.md

 ## Annotation and visualization

-Annotation is added using the `detailRanges` function.
+Annotation is added using the `detailRanges` function, as previously described.

 ```r